-An important feature of the WBS models is that they build up cost estimates from component-level data.
+An important feature of the WBS models is that they build up cost estimates from componentlevel data.
 Each model shows the user the cost build-up, which makes the cost estimates more transparent, giving the user an opportunity to evaluate the impact of design and unit cost assumptions on treatment costs.
 There are several types of costs that need to be aggregated into a total cost estimate: equipment costs, building cost, residuals discharge cost, indirect capital costs, add-on costs and annual O&M costs.
 The sections below describe how each type of cost enters the WBS models.
 The build-up process for equipment costs is straightforward.
 The design sheets in the model generate the required dimensions and quantities for each item in the WBS list of equipment components and materials.
 Then, the model obtains unit costs to match the component size and material (e.g., a 10-inch diameter PVC pipe or a 4,000-gallon steel backwash tank).
 The model multiplies unit costs by the quantity estimate (e.g., 30 feet of pipe or 2 tanks) to obtain total component costs.
 Direct capital cost equals the sum of these costs across the selected components, including costs for treatment equipment and buildings.

 The models enable equipment unit costs to be derived in one of two ways (using lookup tables or cost equations, as described in Section 2.3.5 under "Cost Estimation Method").
 Regardless of the method used, the estimates are intended to provide enough information to establish a budgetary or preliminary cost estimate.
-EPA's goal is for the resulting costs to be within +30 percent to -15 percent of actual cost.
+Therefore, although the model results are point estimates shown to the nearest \$1, this precision is not meant to imply that the results are accurate to \$1.
+Instead, EPA's goal is for the resulting costs to be within +30 percent to -15 percent of actual cost.
+To validate the engineering design methods used by the models and assess the accuracy of the resulting cost estimates with this goal, EPA has subjected the individual models to a process of external peer review by nationally recognized technology experts.
+The technology-specific chapters of this document include a discussion of peer reviewer opinions on the accuracy of each model's results.
+Users are encouraged to review all documentation, modify inputs and assumptions as appropriate to their specific purpose, and form their own informed opinions about the accuracy and suitability of the results.

-Consistent with this goal, WBS models contain several cost-related assumptions that allow the models to produce costs for some components without having detailed site-specific information (e.g., pipe fitting sizes).
+Consistent with providing a budgetary or preliminary cost estimate, WBS models contain several cost-related assumptions that allow the models to produce costs for some components without having detailed site-specific information (e.g., pipe fitting sizes).
 Exhibit 2-10 summarizes these assumptions.